Consumer edition active

 • Itchiness, which can be severe

-In children, patches may start in the groin area (the area between your upper thighs and your belly) or under the arms and spread.
+In children, patches may start in the groin area (the area between your upper thighs and your belly) or under the arms and then spread.
 Children and pregnant women with pityriasis rosea may have patches with little or no scaling.

 How can doctors tell if I have pityriasis rosea?